US Naval Base 18: American influence on the locals

-When the Americans joined the fight against the German Empire, they were warmly received in Inverness by the locals, introducing them to American football, and starting a short lived craze of baseball.
-The American Sailors were also noted to have put on a Christmas Show for the local schoolchildren at the Rose Street Drill Hall, giving out Christmas presents, as well as contributing funds to Merkinch School for Playground Equipment.
+When the Americans joined the fight against the German Empire, they were warmly received in Inverness by the locals.
+The sailors introduced them to American football and started a short lived craze of baseball.
+The American sailors were also noted to have put on a Christmas show for the local schoolchildren at the Rose Street Drill Hall, giving out Christmas presents, as well as contributing funds to Merkinch School for playground equipment.

 However, relations soon soured after Armistice Day, as local men who had been fighting in the trenches in France, came home to find their girlfriends and wives being courted by American sailors, culminating in a riot on 25 April 1919, with American sailors being kettled down the street by the returning locals, and back to the base, after which they were confined to the barracks, leading to local businesses that they would frequent taking a hit in profits.

 Roughly 80 Highland women were noted to have married US sailors and moved to the United States, a majority likely being Invernessian.